DataDog/documentation/content/en/agent/versions/upgrade_to_agent_v7.md

 {{% /tab %}}
 {{% tab "Windows" %}}

-1. Upgrade your Agent to version 6 following the [Manual upgrade process][1].
+1. Upgrade your Agent to version 6 following the [manual upgrade process][1].
 2. Follow the [From Agent v6 to Agent v7](#from-agent-v6-to-agent-v7) upgrade instructions.

 [1]: /agent/versions/upgrade_to_agent_v6/?tab=windows#manual-upgrade